Karen Kashmanian Oates, PhD, Named WPI's First Dean of Arts and Sciences

 From 1985 to 1995, Oates was a faculty member at George Mason University, where she ultimately became associate dean of the new College of Integrated and Interdisciplinary Studies, which combines the liberal arts and the sciences in an innovative program that integrates interdisciplinary knowledge with lifelong learning through experiential, hands-on learning.
 There, she also led development of the first-year core learning community program and expanded the Center for Service and Leadership, establishing a Leadership Certificate Program.

-As the inaugural arts and sciences dean at WPI, Oates will oversee seven academic departments--Biology and Biotechnology, Chemistry and Biochemistry, Computer Science, Humanities and Arts, Mathematical Sciences, Physics, and Social Science and Policy Studies--as well as interdisciplinary programs in Environmental Science and Interactive Media and Game Development.
+As the inaugural arts and sciences dean at WPI, Oates will oversee seven academic departments--Biology and Biotechnology, Chemistry and Biochemistry, Computer Science, Humanities and Arts, Mathematical Sciences, Physics, and Social Science and Policy Studies--as well as interdisciplinary programs in Environmental Science and Interactive Media & Game Development.

 She will also have responsibility for helping promote and augment WPI's aggressive investment in the life sciences, which includes the Gateway Park development, the Life Sciences and Bioengineering Center, the George I. Alden Life Sciences and Bioengineering Educational Center, and the addition of more than 10 new tenure-track faculty members in life sciences fields over the past three years.
 Driven by these investments, enrollment in WPI's life sciences programs has grown 86 percent over the past four years.